BLOG

 Perfecting your method

 When you’re making your decisions, it’s important to stay focused.
 Often, you’ll find that you’re confronted with conflicting ideas and opinions from those around you.
 Do your research independently and invite collaboration when it’s appropriate.
-For example, rather than asking what to do on a particular step, decide on how you would do it and then ask for a pointer on a specific detail of your plan.
+For example, rather than asking what to do on a particular step, decide on how you would do it.
+And then ask for a pointer on a specific detail of your plan.

 On a similar note, don’t strive for perfection with your project.
 Nothing is perfect in practice and expecting perfection only makes your team hesitate when taking action.
 Instead of planning exact outcomes for each step, plan where you need to be firm and where you can be flexible in the execution of your project.
 This helps you adapt quickly to change while maintaining the structure of your plan.